erikfredner/cv/cv.md

 ## Public Humanities
 "The Stuff of Fame: Material and Printed Constructions of Renown in America"\
-Lead data scientist, Stanford Literary Lab and Smithsonian Institution.\
+Lead data scientist, Stanford Literary Lab and Smithsonian Institution \hfill 2019-
-Research to support exhibitions planned for the Smithsonian National Museum of American History and National Portrait Gallery in 2024. \hfill 2019-

 Editor, The Stanford Center for the Study of the Novel Podcast \hfill 2019-